jonasbarth/snakevolution/README.md

 * the current absolute direction of the snake
 * the location of the food relative to the snake's head

+Using a boolean state representation means that the set of possible states the snake has to learn is smaller than a state that is represented with scalars for instance.
+In fact, the set of states will remain the same size, no matter the size of the game.
+It means that we can train the snake on a smaller game and run it on any size game.

 Since we need the inputs to our neural network to be numbers, the boolean values `true` and `false` are represented by `1` and `0` respectively.